anjannair/Devrant-Discord-Bot/README.md

 # The devRant Discord bot
+# The following code runs on DJs v12 using the Commando framework which has now been deprecated!
+This branch has only been kept for archival reasons!
+This branch will not be maintained further!

 This bot was built for the devRant Discord community.
 The bot has been built by `epictern` and `vintprox` using the Commando framework for Discord.